-Full academic dress is worn to the Matriculation ceremony, when taking University examinations (including authorised College sittings of University examinations but not College collections), and when graduating.
+Full academic dress is worn to the Matriculation ceremony, when taking University examinations and when graduating.
 This consists of 'Sub fusc' clothing, a gown and a mortar board or soft-cap.
 Sub fusc clothing is defined as:

 1. One of: